karol-brejna-i/retailstoreofthefuture/scenario-player/using_redis_backend.md

 For more advanced use cases, the service can be run with a more sophisticated storage backend (e.g. Redis).
 In this case, Redis holds the data for a timeline of events/steps (for all scenarios).
-Every Scenario Player service instance gets an exclusive event from the timeline (the events are distributed across the instances of th Scenario Player) and processes it (sends a message to MQTT server).
+Every Scenario Player service instance gets an exclusive event from the timeline (the events are distributed across the instances of the Scenario Player) and processes it (sends a message to the MQTT server).
 This way, we can have multiple instances of the service running in parallel and they can share the load.

 Another advantage of using Redis backend is that the scenarios are persisted (in Redis) and can be replayed even after the service is restarted.
-In case of the in-memory storage backend, the scenarios are lost after the service is restarted.
+In the case of the in-memory storage backend, the scenarios are lost after the service is restarted.

 Summing up, Redis backend gives the following advantages:
 * scenarios are persisted and can be replayed/continued after the service is restarted
 * the service can be scaled horizontally (by running multiple instances of the service)
-* there is a better visibility of the data (e.g. the scenarios can be viewed in Redis CLI)
+* there is better visibility of the data (e.g. the scenarios can be viewed in Redis CLI)

 ## Configuring the Redis backend